Engine for Weights, AI Compute & Serving

 3. license gate → commercial use?

-4. verify digests → serve
+4. verify digests → download & run locally

 ✗ non-commercial → 451, never served